-Question: To those who are married, what are the strongest encouragements or strongest points of exhortation that you could give as you look back on what you’ve learned in your 40 years of marriage?
+What marriage advice can you give to those who are married?
+What are the strongest encouragements or strongest points of exhortation that you could give as you look back on what you’ve learned in your 40 years of marriage?

 Well, communication is a big one.
 You can’t exist in a happy marriage apart from communication.
 Sooner or later, the problems are going to mount up and they can be traced to that one fountain head: you don’t talk about things.
 And so that’s a big one.
 We’ve got to talk, shouldn’t we.
 It’s a necessity.
 And then there’s such things as ministries to one another – a ministry of comfort.
 When one is bereaved, when one is grieving, one is going through a difficult time, the other one has got to be there as a comfort.
 That’s all part of the intimacy of marriage.
 And so that’s a big one.
 Selfishness.
 That will drive a nail in the coffin.
 I mean, if you have two people that are selfish or you have one person that’s a selfish individual, there’s going to be a lot of grief and heartache when it could have been a happy marriage had one person been more selfless rather than selfish.
 Self-centeredness – it shows up all the time.
 Not considering the other person more important than yourself.
 So that’s a big one right there.

 What are some examples of the ways you’ve seen selfishness manifest itself that sometimes people might be slow to recognize that they’re even being selfish?

 Insistence oftentimes has in parentheses selfishness.
 I insist on this or that.
 You know, that seems to come to mind immediately.
 I guess I couldn’t give a real example of it that would be useful.
 And it comes out all of the time.
 I insist we celebrate this holiday with my family.
 You know, that could just simply be selfish.
 Those kinds of things.